 Also, don’t forget small local producers who sell their produce on the roadside, who operate based on trust.
 They display their prices, you take what you need and leave money in a box provided for this purpose.

 Buy fresh produce and other essentials at local markets, which are often cheaper than supermarkets.
-Plus, you’ll get to sample local delicacies.
-Save on food costs by cooking your own meals.
-Many hostels and campsites have communal kitchens where you can prepare your own food.

-Get a cheaper phone plan
+Get a cheaper Phone Plan

-The first thing is to remember unlocking your phone before leaving your country.
-This will avoid troubles when arriving in Australia.
-Then, it is time for you to choose a new operator.
+Time for you to choose a new operator.
 Way cheaper than its rivals, Aldi Mobile is the Australian low cost company.
 You will have the opportunity to choose between different offers like “Pay as you go” of some value packs going for $15 to $45.

 Choose your mobile network and the plan that best suits you.
 Aldi Mobile and Amaysim are among the cheapest phone networks available.
 Aldi Mobile uses Telstra coverage, and you can choose between Pay as You Go or their “Value Pack”.
 Amaysim uses the Optus network, and its coverage isn’t as good in regional Australia as Telstra’s is.